GrowHax/Items.dat-decoder/README.md

 # items.dat decoder by Yuhkil

 A small command-line tool and library for decoding Growtopia `items.dat` to JSON.
 Made in C99.
+You can open a ticket in `Issues` if any problems occur.
+(bugs may occur since this is a completely refactored old project / syntax might be different)

 **Prerequisites**
 - Windows: PowerShell and a supported toolchain (MSYS2/MinGW or Visual Studio) to build from source.